Graduate Students

 kathryn.garrisi@unc.edu

-Katie Garrisi is a dual PhD student in the Clinical Psychology and Developmental Psychology PhD Programs in the Department of Psychology and Neuroscience at UNC Chapel Hill.
+Katie Garrisi is a third year dual PhD student in the Clinical Psychology and Developmental Psychology PhD Programs in the Department of Psychology and Neuroscience at UNC Chapel Hill.
 Katie graduated with a B.A. in Psychology and Minor in Creative Writing from Cornell University in 2019.
 After graduation, she worked as a Clinical Research Assistant at Boston Children’s Hospital and the Harvard Graduate School of Education where she led a longitudinal neuroimaging study of dyslexia and began investigating early adversity.
 Katie then became the Data Analyst in the CIRCLE Lab to continue studying the impact of early life experiences on neurodevelopment and psychopathology.
 As a PhD student, Katie is studying neurodevelopmental mechanisms of biologically embedded risk for psychopathology, how brain network development throughout childhood and adolescence relates to the emergence of psychopathology in clinical populations, and how this could inform future interventions.
 (Pronouns: she/her/hers)

 Lucy Lurie